Judgment without Fear - Thoughts for 2026

 This reframes everything.

 We suddenly are aware of how much we miss the mark.
 Of all of our frailties.
 The choices we've made; the unkind things we've done; the unwise decisions that have cost others dearly; the greed that claims our heart.
 Guilt arises and we see ourselves as naked in God's eyes.
-It is the moment we realize the absolute need of God's saving grace; and, we finally realize Jesus fully, who He is and the part he plays in making us whole.
+It is the moment we realize the absolute need of God's saving grace; and, we finally understand Jesus fully, who He is and the part he plays in making us whole.
+If we truly understand, we will fall to our knees.

 God’s warnings throughout Scripture are not threats meant to terrify.
 They are invitations to wisdom.
 A loving insistence that how we live matters.
 That cruelty corrodes the soul.
 That greed hollows joy.
 That forgiveness, though costly, frees us in ways nothing else can.
 God presses these truths upon us not to control us, but because He desires us to live well - to meet the mark of who we were meant to be.